a bison appears against a snowy backdrop in yellowstone national park

 Composition Considerations

 A great way to address composition and give yourself maximum versatility is to “zoom out” a little so that you can crop in later and experiment with some unique composition.
-For instance, this photo positions the subject pretty close to the dead middle…rather atypical in the world of wildlife photography, as the rule of thirds tends to be the most aesthetic.
+For instance, this photo positions the subject pretty close to the dead middle—rather atypical in the world of wildlife photography, as the rule of thirds tends to produce the most aesthetically pleasing images.

 a bison appears against a snowy backdrop in yellowstone national park

-And there you have it, some simple techniques to get this unique snow portraiture of wildlife when photographing in the winter brilliance of Winter in Yellowstone.
+And there you have it: some simple techniques to get this unique snowy portraiture of wildlife when photographing in the winter brilliance of Yellowstone.
+Ready to get started?
+Check out Nat Hab’s winter Yellowstone photo tours: Yellowstone: Ultimate Wolf & Wildlife Photo Expedition and Yellowstone Wolf Quest Photo Expedition.

 Go forward and give it a shot!!